ArthurDD/BTC_tracker/README.md

-## BTC Tracker tool
+## BTC Tracker - Investigating the source of wealth of Bitcoin addresses - Master's Thesis

-Project tracking Bitcoins received on and/or sent from an address.
+Web Application tracking Bitcoins received on and/or sent from an address.

 Setting up APIs
 ----------